Restore to me the joy of your salvation and uphold me with a willing spirit. Ps. 51:12

 These things I have spoken to you, that my joy may be in you, and that your joy may be full.
 John 15:11

-Dear Lord Jesus, knowing you is a personal but not a private affair.
-I may come before you alone, but I cannot remain alone.
-As soon as I bring my longings and needs before you, you enlarge my heart and expand my gaze to see the faces and hear the cries of others.
+Lord Jesus, knowing you is a personal but not a private affair.
+We may come before you alone, but we can’t remain alone.
+As soon as we bring our longings and needs before you, you enlarge our hearts and expand our gaze.
+We remember others.
 Such is the way of the gospel.
-Grace comes to us and runs through us to others.
+Grace comes to us that it might run through us.

-So I ask with confidence and I appeal with hope, restore to us the joy of your salvation for us, Lord Jesus.
-It’s your salvation, because we could never, ever save ourselves.
-Like Jonah, we humbly cry from within our own hard places, “Salvation comes from the Lord” (Jon.
-2:9).
-Bring us back to the joyful, childlike love we had for you at first, Jesus (Rev. 2:4)—a love totally generated in response to the undeserved, unparalleled, unwavering love you have for us (1 John 4:19).
+So, we ask with confidence and expectancy, restore to us the joy of our salvation, Jesus.
+Bring us back to the joyful, childlike love we experienced when we first met you (Rev. 2:4)—a love fueled by the undeserved, unparalleled, unwavering love you have for us (1 John 4:19).
 May your Spirit renew, refresh, and release our hearts.

-For your joy is our strength, Jesus—strength for repenting, strength for obeying, strength for hoping, strength for serving others, and above all, strength for adoring you, for you alone are worthy of our hearts’ attention, affection, and allegiance.
+For your joy is our strength, Jesus—strength for being weak and honest about our condition; strength for repenting, hoping, and waiting upon you.
+Above all, strength for adoring you, for you alone are worthy of our affection and worship.